6. Pantluci

 phrase attached to it to describe or modify the smaller noun phrase in

 some way.
-The noun is a typically an experiencer, theme, or patient of
+The noun is typically an experiencer, theme, or patient of the

-the verb attached to it, but some verbs may ignore this pattern.
-This
+verb attached to it, but some verbs may diverge from this pattern.
+These

 NP.room